 Mechanical Engineering

 Mechanical engineering involves studying machines and mechanical systems, specifically their design, manufacture, analysis, and upkeep.
 It's a wide area that includes fields like aerospace, cars, electronics, manufacturing, and energy.
 The field uses concepts from physics, math, and computer science to solve real engineering problems.
+For students from Pakistan, studying this field in foreign countries provides access to modern tech, research centers, and global experience, which greatly improves job opportunities all over the world.

 Why consider studying mechanical engineering in a foreign country?